Vince Fawcett: Background

-Vince Fawcett was born in Leeds, West Riding of Yorkshire, England.
+Vince Fawcett was born in Leeds, West Riding of Yorkshire, England on 13 November 1970.

 Playing career

-Fawcett struggled to fulfil his potential in a star-studded but underachieving Leeds side, but thrived in a big-fish-in-a-small-pond role at Workington Town in the 1994–95 season when Workington Town, back in the game's top division, secured a mid-table finish.
+Fawcett struggled to fulfil his potential in a star-studded but underachieving Leeds side but thrived in a big-fish-in-a-small-pond role at Workington Town in the 1994–95 season when Workington Town, back in the game's top division, secured a mid-table finish.
 Fawcett enjoyed an excellent season and scored three tries against his old side.

-Fawcett's form alerted Parramatta Eels where he enjoyed a successful short stint in 1995 where he is best remembered for a match-winning performance against arch rivals Canterbury-Bankstown, as his two tries helped Parramatta register a shock win.
+His form alerted Parramatta Eels where he enjoyed a successful short stint in 1995 where he is best remembered for a match-winning performance against archrivals Canterbury-Bankstown, as his two tries helped Parramatta register a shock win.

 The big returned to England with Oldham Bears in 1997, scoring only three tries, but they all came in the same game against Challenge Cup holders, St. Helens.
 Fawcett went on to play Super League for Warrington Wolves and Wakefield Trinity Wildcats.

+Death

+Fawcett died on 9 February 2026, at the age of 55.